bgamari/ghc-wiki-import/type-functions-status.md

 - Extension of `TyCon.TyCon` with a reference to the parent `TyCon` for data instances.
 - Extension of `DataCon.DataCon` with instance types for constructors belonging to data instances.
 - Extension of `TyCon.TyCon` such that the parent of a data instance is paired with a coercion identifying family instance and representation type.
-- Datacon wrapper uses data instance coercion if applicable.
+- For indexed data types, the datacon wrapper uses data instance coercion and pattern matching casts the scrutinee via an `ExprCoFn` in a `CoPat`.

 ## Testsuite